 Myth #5: Someone else has my IT headaches.

 The Cloud provides a safe place to secure your data in case of a hardware failure or natural disaster.
 But there are still potential problems such as human errors that can cause you headaches.
 You can further reduce your IT headaches by having a company such as Boost IT help manage and monitor your IT with Cloud services.
 They will take over the responsibility of keeping up with the software and hardware upgrades and more.
 This can certainly help your day-to-day workload go smoother.

-While many of the myths remain, it’s important to realize that the Cloud is not a fix all or an all-or-nothing approach.
+While many of the myths remain, it’s important to realize that the Cloud is not a fix-all or an all-or-nothing approach.
 It can change workflows and in most cases help with productivity.
-But there is an adjustment period and employees requires training.
+But there is an adjustment period and employees require training.
 You want to do your own homework to see if migrating to the Cloud is right for you.
 Boost IT can help you look at cloud decisions on a workload-by-workload basis.
 Contact us at 404-865-1289 or firstname.lastname@example.org.